Buy train tickets & passes for Switzerland

 Swiss Passes & Half Fare Card

-Switzerland is one of the few remaining European countries where relatively expensive point-to-point rail fares and the lack of compulsory reservations makes railpasses both good value and convenient.
-You can buy your passes online from the Switzerland Travel Centre, a subsidiary of Swiss Federal Railways.
-The Swiss Travel System people can also make the seat reservations necessary for the few panoramic sightseeing trains that require them, such as the Glacier Express or Bernina Express.
-But I'm often asked if a pass makes sense, or to help people decide between a Swiss Travel Pass or Swiss Half Fare card.
+Switzerland is one of the few remaining European countries where expensive point-to-point fares and lack of compulsory reservations makes railpasses good value and convenient.
+You can buy passes online from the Switzerland Travel Centre, a Swiss Federal Railways subsidiary.
+But I'm often asked if a pass makes sense, or whether to go for a Half Fare card.
+Incidentally, the Swiss Transfer Ticket was discontinued in 2019.

 Back to top